znstrider/Skillcorner_Opendata_Match_Analysis/README.md

 <h1>Resources for the open sourced Skillcorner broadcast tracking data</h1>
 <br>

 [@SkillCorner](https://twitter.com/SkillCorner) released nine games worth of broadcast tracking data for the top games of the 2019/2020 season in [this repository](https://github.com/SkillCorner/opendata) as part of the [Friends of Tracking](https://www.youtube.com/channel/UCUBFJYcag8j2rm_9HkrrA7w) Initiative.

 <br>

 This repository aims to provide an overview into resources for analyzing the games, working with the data and showcasing applications of the broadcast tracking data.
 <br>

 It would be especially nice if this could spark a collaboration of people with different strengths and backgrounds like analyzing the games and singling out key tactical ideas important in a specific game, people with the technical skills needed to implement those very ideas and people whose strength lie in the communication of those ideas via words, graphics and videos.
 <br>

 If you create something based on the SkillCorner data, please let [@SkillCorner](https://twitter.com/SkillCorner) know on Twitter and if you want to have it linked to or showcased in this repository, open an issue or mention / DM me on my twitter handle [@danzn1](https://twitter.com/danzn1).

 If you know of further existing analysis about those games, please let me know or create a Pull Request.
+I welcome contributions!

 <br>
 <br>
 <h2>Games:</h2>